kwameopareasiedu/react-simple-widgets/README.md

 Pickers allow you to select some complex data type

 -   [FilePicker](./docs/file-picker.md) - A simple file picker which supports drag-and-drop feature
+-   [DatePicker](./docs/date-picker.md) - A date picker which supports single and multiple date selection as well as month selection

 ### Maintainers